jrem08/jrem08/README.md

 ## About Me:

- am a Technical Professional in Software Programming and currently pursuing a degree in Computer Science and Software Development Technology.
+I am a Technical Professional in Software Programming and currently pursuing a degree in Computer Science and Software Development Technology.
 I specialize in web development, combining creativity and functionality to build effective digital solutions.
-I am also passionate about mobile development and graphic design, areas I integrate to create intelligent, visually appealing, modern, and results oriented applications.
+I am also passionate about mobile development and digital design—areas I integrate to create intelligent, visually appealing, modern, and results-oriented applications.
 I’m constantly learning and improving to build technology that makes a real impact.

 - 🎓 Professional technician in software programming
 - 📚 Computer Technologist and Software Development